Skip to navigation Skip to content

 Example 2:

-Eugene (60 years old) lodged a claim for DSP and has indicated that their primary language is AUSLAN.
-Eugene’s local office is less than 60 minutes by public transport and an Assessor is available within the geographic area to complete the appointment face-to-face.
+Eugene (60 years of age) lodged a claim for DSP and has noted that their primary language is AUSLAN.
+Eugene’s local office is less than 60 minutes by public transport and an assessor is available within the geographic area to complete the appointment face-to-face.

 A face-to-face appointment is arranged in the community room at the customer’s local office to complete the assessment with the support of an AUSLAN interpreter.